-It really doesn’t take much to make this list, if you’re a venomous snake in the United States.
+It really doesn’t take much to make this list, if you’re a venomous North American snake.
 There are 21 species listed by the Society for the Study of Amphibians and Reptiles.
 Nearly two thirds of the venomous snakes are true rattlesnakes (Crotalus) along with one, Sistrurus miliarius carrying the common name, pygmy rattlesnake, to bring the total to 14.

 Venomous Snake Information

 Of course, venomous doesn’t always mean lethal.
 The aforementioned pygmy rattlesnake rarely grows beyond 24 inches and has limited amounts of venom.
 It can cause severe reactions, but is probably not life-threatening to most adults.

 Western coral snake.

 Likewise, lethal and highly toxic do not equate (always) to the level of threat to humans.
 The yellowbelly sea snake has among the most deadly bites of any snake in North America, but because it rarely leaves the water, there have been no reported human deaths from its bite.

 The good news is that snake bites are pretty rare in the United States with estimates between 1,000 to 2,000 cases each year and fatalities from those bites averaging less than a handful.
 Globally, it is estimated that there are millions of bites annually with well over 100,000 snake bite-related deaths.
 Excellent pit viper anti-venom (effective for rattlesnake, cottonmouth, and copperheads) are readily available in most areas of the U.S.